Joseph D. Sayers

-Joseph Draper Sayers (September 23, 1841 – May 15, 1929) was the 22nd Governor of Texas from 1899 to 1903.
-During Sayers's term, the Galveston Hurricane of 1900 demolished that city.
+Joseph Draper Sayers (September 23, 1841 – May 15, 1929) was an American politician and lawyer who served as the 22nd governor of Texas from 1899 to 1903.
+A conservative Democrat, he served as the 12th lieutenant governor of Texas from 1879 to 1881 and in the Texas Senate from 1873 to 1874.

 Early years

-Joseph Sayers was born September 23, 1841 in Grenada, Mississippi to Dr. David Sayers and his wife Mary Thomas {Peete}.
-His mother died in 1851, and soon after he moved to Texas with his father and younger brother, William.
+Joseph Sayers was born September 23, 1841, in Grenada, Mississippi, to David Sayers and his wife Mary Thomas (née Peete).
+His mother died in Charleston, Mississippi, in 1847, and soon after he moved to Texas with his father and younger brother, William.
 The family settled in Bastrop, where Sayers and his brother attended the Bastrop Military Institute.

+Civil War

 When the Civil War broke out, Sayers joined the Confederate States Army's 5th Texas Regiment, a cavalry unit led by General Tom Green.
 He participated in the Battle of Valverde in New Mexico in February 1862, and was recommended for promotion for his bravery in capturing an artillery battery.
 Later that year he returned to Texas with his regiment before being sent to Louisiana, where he was wounded in the Battle of Fort Bisland in April 1863.
 His actions during that conflict led to his promotion to major, and he became Green's chief–of–staff.
 Sayers was wounded again in April 1864 at the Battle of Mansfield.
 After Green died at the Battle of Blair's Landing, Sayers became the assistant adjutant to General Richard Taylor.

+Lawyer

 After the war ended, Sayers returned to Texas.
 He opened a school and simultaneously studied law.
 He was admitted to the bar and then formed a partnership with G. "Wash" Jones.

-He married Orline Walton, an amateur painter.
-The walls of their apartments at the Riggs were adorned with beautiful specimens of her work.
-She painted portraits of herself and her husband, and has also made copies of several of the celebrated pictures at the Corcoran Art Gallery, while her china painting was exquisite.
+Personal life

+In 1868, Sayers married Ada Walton.
+She died in 1871, less than three years after the wedding.
+In 1879, Sayers married Ada's younger sister, Orline Walton, an amateur painter.
 Orline Walton was a native of Aberdeen, Mississippi.

 During her childhood, her father moved with his family to Bastrop, Texas.
-She was married to Hon.
-Joseph D. Sayers when he was Lieutenant-Governor of the State, and the first years of her married life were spent at Austin.
-She was a member of the Methodist church and interested in its benevolent and educational work.
+She was married to Joseph D. Sayers when he was Lieutenant Governor, and the first years of her married life were spent in Austin.
+She was a member of the Methodist church and interested in its educational work.